Heather Headley: Music

 Headley released her debut album, This Is Who I Am, in October 2002 with RCA Records.
 Although its first single, "He Is", was not very successful, the second single, "I Wish I Wasn't", achieved moderate success.
 The work on this album earned her a Grammy Award nomination for Best Female R&B Vocal Performance and for Best New Artist making her the first Tony Award winner to be nominated for this award.

 Her second album, In My Mind (2006) was delayed due to the various executive shake-ups associated with RCA parent BMG's merger with Sony.
 Under BMG North America chairman/CEO Clive Davis for the first time, Headley released her second album In My Mind in January 2006.
 The title track "In My Mind" (written and produced by India.Arie collaborator Shannon Sanders) was released as the first single; and its music video was directed by Diane Martel.
 The song reached number-one on the U.S. Hot Dance Music/Club Play chart.
 The second single "Me Time" was sent to Urban AC radio only.
 An album track, "Am I Worth It", served to promote Headley's New March of Dimes Educational Campaign "I Want My 9 Months".

 In 2009, Headley, along with Al Green, released a version of the song "People Get Ready" on the compilation album Oh Happy Day: An All-Star Music Celebration.

 In January 2010 she won her first Grammy Award for Best Contemporary R&B Gospel Album for Audience of One on the EMI Gospel label.

 In December 2010, Headley performed a duet version of "Blue Christmas" and "My Prayer" with Italian tenor Andrea Bocelli on his "My Christmas" tour in 5 US cities.
 At the Prudential Center in Newark, NJ, on December 4, 2010, the audience insisted on a second encore with Bocelli.
 Bocelli had to summon the detail to go and bring her back on stage.

 Headley released her album Only One in the World on September 25, 2012, with the lead single "A Little While".

 In September 2013, Headley appeared on America's Got Talent with Il Divo and sang "Can You Feel the Love Tonight?" from The Lion King.
 She also appeared with Il Divo on Broadway for a limited concert run in 2013.

-Acting
+Television and film

-In 2017, Headley appeared in a recurring role on the TV series She's Gotta Have It.
+Starting in 2017, Headley appeared in a recurring role on the TV series She's Gotta Have It as Dr. Jamison.
 In 2018, she appeared in a recurring role as Gwen Garrett on the TV series Chicago Med.

 In 2019, Headley was cast as one of the three leads in the Netflix series Sweet Magnolias.
+She also voiced the part of Fikiri as Makini's Mother in The Lion Guard.

 In 2021, Headley starred as gospel legend Clara Ward in Respect, the Aretha Franklin biopic.